 Makes 16 truffles

-Danielle uses cacao butter as an ingredient in both parts of her truffles, while I have chosen to eliminate it for the filling in order to cut down on the prep time and simplify the recipe a bit.
+This Dark Chocolate Truffle recipe is based on one from Danielle at Against All Grain.
+Her recipe is delicious; she uses cacao butter as an ingredient in both parts of her truffles, while I have chosen to eliminate it for the filling in order to cut down on the prep time and simplify the recipe a bit.
 I’ve also added stevia to this recipe in order to reduce the honey in the chocolate shell.
-Still, while everyone liked my version, I’m betting hers (the real thing) are better so don’t hesitate to check ‘em out.

 Here are some Paleo chocolate truffles recipes from other bloggers: